Dealer

 • Attractive light sources such as BORA Stars as a combination of decoration and light source.

-Another tip for the minimalist kitchen: Choose a single, uniform colour for necessary accessories.
-You can achieve a great effect on the shelf with several all-white storage containers in different shapes.
-On a white worktop, three indispensable small kitchen appliances such as a toaster, kettle and coffee machine in black stand out against a white background and white cupboards in an attractive contrast.
+Another tip for the minimalist kitchen: choose a single, uniform colour for essential accessories.
+On the shelf, you can achieve a great effect with several all-white storage containers in different shapes.
+On a white worktop, three essential small kitchen appliances such as a toaster, kettle and coffee machine in black stand out attractively against a white background and white cabinets.

-However, minimalism is not synonymous with monochrome: If you like intense colours, install bright red cabinets to match the black worktop and round off the look with green plants and a colourful kitchen picture.
+Minimalism is not synonymous with monochrome, however: if you like intense colours, install bright red cabinets against the black worktop and round off the look with green plants and a colourful kitchen picture.

 NewsletterDon’t miss out on any news